 Hamid Zandieh - Alicante, Spain

 I’ll never forget the night my firstborn son came home from the hospital.
 Earlier that day, while in my arms in the labor and delivery suite, he had stopped breathing for what seemed like an eternity, but was probably about 20 seconds.
 His face had turned blue.
+Could it be apnea of infancy?
 I reported this to those taking care of him, who thought that I was just a nervous first-time parent who happened to also be a medical student with an over-active imagination.
 They examined him, found nothing wrong, and persuaded me to take him home without a machine to monitor his heart and lungs.
 They would check him again soon.

 That night his mother, my mother, and I took turns hovering over the sleeping form of my precious son.
 Our nighttime vigil felt interminable.
 Each breath seemed so precarious — or had I really just imagined that he had turned blue?